Track your own spending first, then split shared bills when friends, roommates, trips, or dinners enter the picture.

 Share the invite code via WhatsApp or Messenger.
 It's the fastest way to get everyone in.

 Log expenses as they happen.
-Enter the amount in BDT (or any currency), a description, who paid, the category, and which members share the cost.
+Enter the amount, choose the currency, add a description, who paid, the category, and which members share the cost.
 Split equally or set custom amounts.

 Add expenses in the moment — don't wait until the trip ends.
 It only takes 10 seconds per expense.